jakob-r/hugo-course/content/chapters/03_supervised_classification/03-06-classification-naivebayes.md

 ---
-title: "Chapter Chapter 3.6: Naive Bayes"
+title: "Chapter 3.6: Naive Bayes"
 quizdown: true
 ---
 Naive Bayes is a generative approach based on an assumption of conditional independence and closely related to LDA and QDA.